dracula/florisboard/README.md

 ### Note
 FlorisBoard v0.3.14 onwards uses a new theming system so any older version should use the ([legacy](https://github.com/dracula/florisboard/tree/0.3.14)) install.

+## Colours
+We use the Dracula colours in our theme, however some are modified to be lighter when a key is pressed.
+For example, #6272a4 becomes #7184bc when pressed.
+For future reference, the lightness value of the colour is increased by 10.

 ## Team

 This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/florisboard/graphs/contributors).